tassdr/framework-energy-consumption/README.md

 ### Web front-end frameworks

 Which libraries/frameworks are we comparing?
-We included most of the implementations listed in the [RealWorld repo] (https://github.com/gothinkster/realworld).
+We included most of the implementations listed in the [RealWorld repo](https://github.com/gothinkster/realworld).
 Here we list them, sorted by popularity.

 * [React/Redux](https://github.com/gothinkster/react-redux-realworld-example-app)
 * [Angular](https://github.com/gothinkster/angular-realworld-example-app)